Our Fisher & Paykel Appliance Review

 The Refrigerator

 // Integrated appliances are “panel ready” and designed to sit in the same plane as the rest of your cabinets.
-You receive an unfinished exterior and mounting hardware - allowing you to mount a panel.
-The greatest sacrifice you make is internal space - the appliance needs to be smaller than its counter depth and standard depth alternatives.
+You receive an unfinished refrigerator door and mounting hardware - allowing you to mount a panel that blends in with the rest of your cabinetry.
+The greatest sacrifice you make is slightly less space inside the appliance - the appliance needs to be smaller than counter-depth models and standard depth alternatives.
 Going this route was no more than a design choice.
+For us, there has been plenty of food storage space, but for a household with a larger family (or maybe people who cook more often than us), a counter-depth fridge might be the way to go.

-Because of our desire for an integrated refrigerator our options were narrowed down quickly.
-They tend to be made by higher end brands, more expensive, and with fewer features.
+Because we were only looking at built-in models, our options were narrowed down quickly.
+They tend to be made by higher end brands, with a steeper price range, and fewer features.
 More than once did I (David) ask - are you SURE we can’t just go counter depth?! - followed by Stephen denying my request in the name of design.
-In the end he was correct in his decision for this project… again.
+In the end, he was correct in his decision for this project… again.

 // Fisher & Paykel

 It didn’t take us long to arrive to the conclusion that Fisher & Paykel was the brand for us.
-Their appliance offerings are not only gorgeous but superior in quality and, in the world of integrated appliances (and our opinion), the best.
+The Fisher Paykel refrigerators are not only gorgeous, but superior in quality and, in the world of integrated appliances (and our opinion), the best.

 // Panel installation was performed by our cabinet installer Ian while we nervously hovered over his shoulder.
-Panel ready appliances are notoriously picky but according to Ian the F&P setup was one of the best he as worked with.
+Panel-ready refrigerators are notoriously picky, but according to Ian, this is one of the best he has worked with.
 We sighed with relief…

-After months of use, we can confidently say that we are very pleased with our experience.
-We have always enjoyed the 2 - over - 1 door arrangement and the ice production is more than enough to keep pace with our cold brew and smoothy habits.
-More importantly, we have no concerns about how the panels are performing - they feel solid when pulled and there is no indication that they will fail anytime soon.
+After months of use, we can confidently say that we are very pleased with our new fridge freezer.
+More importantly, we have no concerns about how the fridge door panels are performing with consistent daily use - they feel solid when pulled and there is no indication that they will fail anytime soon.
 The integrated refrigerator sits flush in its opening and is very easy to roll forward if needed.

 Refrigerator Details